New Zealand’s Top Venture Capital Firms For Tech Startups

 Outset Ventures

-- Investment Stage: Pre-Seed, Seed, Series A
+- Stage: Pre-Seed, Seed, Series A

-- Sector: Deep Tech
+- Sector: Deep tech (energy, aerospace, materials, medtech)

 - Location: Auckland